kabisa/kudo-o-matic/docs/SLACK_INTEGRATION.md

 <a  name="development"></a>
 ## Development
+### The Kabisa Slack apps
+The Slack apps are managed by managed services using their kabisasupport Slack user.
+If you need to change scopes, permissions or other settings you need to refer to them.

 <a  name="create-app"></a>
 ### Creating a slack app
 Before starting development on Slack features we recommend you read through the [basics first](https://api.slack.com/start/overview).
 This will give you a basic idea about how Slack apps work and what they are capable of.